cloudfoundry/java-buildpack/docs/framework-app_dynamics_agent.md

 ## Configuration
 For general information on configuring the buildpack, refer to [Configuration and Extension][].

 The framework can be configured by modifying the [`config/app_dynamics_agent.yml`][] file in the buildpack fork.
 The framework uses the [`Repository` utility support][repositories] and so it supports the [version syntax][] defined there.

 | Name | Description
 | ---- | -----------
-| `default_application_name` | This is not provided by default but can be added to specify the application name in the AppDynamics dashboard.
-This can be overridden with an `application-name` entry in the credentials payload.
+| `default_application_name` | This is omitted by default but can be added to specify the application name in the AppDynamics dashboard.
+This can be overridden by an `application-name` entry in the credentials payload.
+If neither are supplied the default is the `application_name` as specified by Cloud Foundry.
-| `default_tier_name` | The default tier name for this application in the AppDynamics dashboard.
-This can be overridden with a `tier-name` entry in the credentials payload.
 | `default_node_name` | The default node name for this application in the AppDynamics dashboard.
 The default value is an expression that will be evaluated based on the `instance_index` of the application.
-This can be overridden with a `node-name` entry in the credentials payload.
+This can be overridden by a `node-name` entry in the credentials payload.
+| `default_tier_name` | This is omitted by default but can be added to specify the tier name for this application in the AppDynamics dashboard.
+This can be overridden by a `tier-name` entry in the credentials payload.
+If neither are supplied the default is the `application_name` as specified by Cloud Foundry.
 | `repository_root` | The URL of the AppDynamics repository index ([details][repositories]).
 | `version` | The version of AppDynamics to use.
 Candidate versions can be found in [this listing][].

 ### Additional Resources
 The framework can also be configured by overlaying a set of resources on the default distribution.
 To do this, add files to the `resources/app_dynamics_agent` directory in the buildpack fork.
 For example, to override the default `app-agent-config.xml` add your custom file to `resources/app_dynamics_agent/conf/app-agent-config.xml`.

 [`config/app_dynamics_agent.yml`]: ../config/app_dynamics_agent.yml
 [AppDynamics Service]: http://www.appdynamics.com